-I think of my life as a story.
-I think about how that story is unfolding and how people will look at it later, through my photography.
-I want my photos – everything from lighthouses and seascapes to mountains and doorways – to tell my story and to tell it creatively.
+I think of my life as a journey.
+I think about how that journey is unfolding and how people will look at it later, through my photography.
+I want my photos – everything from lighthouses and seascapes to mountains and moose – to tell my story and to tell it creatively.
 I don’t draw or paint, but the day I picked up a camera, I suddenly realized I had found my artistic outlet and, like any art form, my photography – my art – is extremely personal.
 When I look at my photos, I reminisce, reliving the experience of each one.
-I hope others will “live” through my photographs as well.
-While it’s true that everyone won’t like everything I have to offer, I believe everyone will like something.
+I hope others will “live” through my photographs and join me on my journey as well.

 I enjoy being outdoors, hiking, jeeping, kayaking and just being part of the environment.
 As an adventurer, as well as an artist, I always have a camera with me, but never carry any expectations about what I might discover.
 Everyone stops occasionally to appreciate the scenery, but I like to ask what it is about that scenery that makes us say, WOW!
 I find that those ‘wows’ are always just around the corner.
 I shoot, and then shoot some more, until I’ve shot every angle possible.
 My subjects are varied – random, unrelated, spontaneous and natural.
 I’m always on the lookout for that new perspective on a familiar subject – I look for it not only through the lens, but in life in general.